silveriohiago/Vault/intro.md

 Btw this is not ready yet.
 So don't be sad, keep seing updates.

-When we learn together, we learn more than alone as always.
+When we learn together, we learn more than alone as always, we need something to be to be something.
+So I need to search to be searched.

 ## Goals?